phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

 ## Setting up a Project Skeleton

-In a first iteration, we will set up a basic project that contains some Agda code, and add a Flake that describes how to...
+In a first iteration, we will set up a basic project that contains some Agda code, and add a Flake that...

-1. install Agda and the Agda [standard library][agda-stdlib]
+1. describes how to install Agda and the Agda [standard library][agda-stdlib]
 1. has instructions for type-checking our code

 We'll call our project _Playground_.